-Symptoms of a severe allergic reaction can start within minutes of eating or being exposed to a food but usually occur within 2 hours.
-Do not ignore early symptoms.
-When a reaction begins, it is important to respond right away.
+Symptoms of a severe allergic reaction can start within minutes of eating the food that triggers reactions.
+They will usually occur within 2 hours.
+While rare, symptoms can take up to a few hours to develop.

 Symptoms can vary from person to person.
-The same person may have different symptoms each time and include any of the following:
+The same person may experience some differences in their symptoms each time they have an allergic reaction.
+The most dangerous symptoms include difficulty breathing or a drop in blood pressure.
+Symptoms of anaphylaxis can include any of the following:

 - Breathing: coughing, wheezing, shortness of breath, chest pain or tightness, throat tightness, hoarse voice, nasal congestion or hay fever-like symptoms (such as runny, itchy nose, watery eyes and sneezing), trouble swallowing

-- Other: anxiety, headache, metallic taste, or uterine cramps in teenage girls
+- Other: anxiety, headache, metallic taste or uterine cramps

 How is a severe allergic reaction treated?